 Avoid picking or squeezing your pores.
 This can damage the skin and potentially lead to scarring or enlarged pores which can make sebaceous filaments more noticeable.

 If you are still concerned about your sebaceous filaments, you can talk to a dermatologist.
-They may recommend a topical treatment, such as retinoid or benzoyl peroxide, to help reduce the appearance of sebaceous filaments.
+They may recommend a prescription topical treatment, such as retinoid, to help reduce the appearance of sebaceous filaments.

 Sebaceous Filaments on Nose